This post may contain affiliate links. Please read my disclosure for more info.

 A cash buffer.
 Yay!
 No more paycheck to paycheck squeaking by.
 As of April 30th, I have a cash buffer of $2900.
 This is a HUGE success.
 It’s hard when you’re living paycheck to paycheck.
 It’s super stressful and can leave you with feelings of hopelessness.
 You begin to feel like the cycle will never end.
 But, with some hard work and discipline, it can end.
 Living proof right here.
 It is possible.
 The next mission is to put all that money to work.
 What kind of work?
 Well, alot my $500 for discretionary spending for May.
 Set aside money for May’s bills and then pay down some debt!

 Stick to-it-ness.
 Super high five here!
 It may seem small, but you should always find moments to pat yourself on the back.
 Associating happiness with your money instead of pain, will change your money mindset. it tells your subconcious that money is not to be feared, and you can keep it in your bank account.
-So, I get kudos for doing weekly budget check ins with YNAB finance software (Get a FREE month!), monthly check ins to figure out what went right and what didn’t, and the sheer determination I had for staying focused.
+So, I get kudos for doing weekly budget check ins with YNAB finance software (Get a FREE month with my exclusive link!), monthly check ins to figure out what went right and what didn’t, and the sheer determination I had for staying focused.
 There’s many a time I could have caved and used my credit card but didn’t.
 Yes, I did on occasion cave but I got right back on track again.